ranhya/ranhya.github.io/content/page/completion.md

 ---
-title: “Completion List”
+title: Completion List
 draft: false
 date: 2025-01-01
-category: [‘meta’]
+category:
+- meta
 ---
 This is a list of the games I have completed—not in any particular order.
 The games in “platinumed” are games I have gotten all the achievements for but have not done enough for me to consider them completed 100%.[^1]
 ## 100%